 This activity is designed for middle school students, but can also be done at the high school level if appropriate.
 It is an art and craft style activity requiring a few household supplies.
 Constructing a karyotype is in conjunction with learning about chromosomes and how they are used to determine the sex of a sexually monomorphic species, such as the California condor.

 - Middle and High School

-The Biodiversity Investigations Field Mission was created in collaboration with the San Diego Zoo Institute for Conservation Research (ICR) and the San Diego Natural History Museum (SDNHM) to enhance middle school student exploration and learning around the iNaturalist community science program and the ICR Life in a Biodiversity Hotspot program.
-This is a three-part educational experience in which educators introduce their students to iNaturalist, students actively explore biodiversity concepts at the San Diego Zoo Institute for Conservation Research, and students are led through an iNaturalist Biodiversity Investigation, focused on scientific research being conducted at the San Diego Natural History Museum.
+The Biodiversity Investigations Field Mission was created in collaboration with San Diego Zoo Wildlife Alliance and the San Diego Natural History Museum to enhance middle school student exploration and learning around the iNaturalist community science program and the Life in a Biodiversity Hotspot program.
+This is a three-part educational experience, in which educators introduce their students to iNaturalist; students actively explore biodiversity concepts at the Beckman Center, and students are led through an iNaturalist Biodiversity Investigation, focused on scientific research being conducted at the San Diego Natural History Museum.
 Our hope is that upon completion of this program, students are able to engage with active scientific research as community scientists, and walk away with a greater appreciation of San Diego's regional biodiversity and the role they play to protect it.

 Adventures in Learning

 Adventures in Learning is our free guide for teachers regarding a visit to the Zoo or Safari Park.
 While it includes information on planning field trips, guided tours, and outreach programs, it also includes free resources to use at home that are useful right now.